codenothing/level-two/packages/core/README.md

 Amount of time, in milliseconds, until cache entry is stale.
 This value will be passed to the remote cache instance when setting new values into a worker.
 Defaults to one minute.

+### `ttlLocal`

+Amount of time, in milliseconds, until local cache entry is stale.
+This value applies only to local cache entries, and does not get passed to remote cache instances.
+Defaults to the value of ttl.

 ### `minimumRequestsForCache`

 Minimum number of requests that must be made before entry can be added to the local cache.
 Defaults to none.